-- Discontinuous sidewalks exist on the north and south side of E. 33rd Avenue and are - Sidewalks along a majority of W. 32nd Avenue and E. 33rd Avenue are located at the back of a rolled curb, resulting in frequent intrusion into the pedestrian space by parked vehicles.
+- Discontinuous sidewalks exist on the north and south side of E. 33rd Avenue and are narrow. - Sidewalks along a majority of W. 32nd Avenue and E. 33rd Avenue are located at the - back of a rolled curb, resulting in frequent intrusion into the pedestrian space by parked vehicles. - Marked pedestrian crossings are not present in some locations that match desired pedestrian paths, including across Arctic Boulevard at W. 32nd Avenue and across Calais Drive between A Street and Denali Street.
+Marked crossings may not necessarily be warranted at these locations as identified in the Alaska Traffic Manual (ATM) Table 3B-101.